AmazingAmpharos/OoT-Randomizer/README.md

 the Bottom of the Well as the original game required passing that invisible wall to reach the Lens of Truth.

 One last detail is that the menu is now more like the Majora's Mask menu in that the player can move the cursor through empty spaces.
 This fixes a major problem from the original game in that certain combinations of items would create menu shapes that would be impossible to fully menu through.
-Unfortunately, as of this 3.0 release, this functionality does not apply to the "equipment" screen which can rarely create some tricky situations.
-Usually these can be solved by purchasing a Deku Shield and a Hylian Shield.
+As of version 3.0, this fix extends to the "equipment" subscreen as well.

 # Quirks to Know